Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 In some R1CS tutorials, the constraints for a formula like

-out = x² + y
+$$z = x² + y$$

 is transformed to

 As we’ve noted, this is not efficient.
-However, you create a valid r1cs for this using the methodology in this article.
+However, you create a valid R1CS for this using the methodology in this article.
 We simply add a dummy multiplication like so:

-Our witness vector is of the form [1, out, x, y, v1] and A, B, and C are defined as follows:
+Our witness vector is of the form $[1, z, x, y, v1]$ and $\mathbf{L}$, $\mathbf{R}$, and $\mathbf{O}$ are defined as follows:

 This is perfectly valid, but the solution has one more row and and one more column than it needs.